-Watch this webinar to find out what nonprofit leaders should stop doing now – and start doing instead – to enhance your performance and keep nonprofit burnout at bay.
+Watch this webinar to find out what nonprofit leaders should stop doing now — and start doing instead — to enhance your performance and avoid nonprofit burnout.

 What You’ll Learn

-- The reasons behind why we can inadvertently drift towards burnout
+- The reasons behind why those of us in the sector can inadvertently drift towards burnout

 - Why collective resilience strengthens individual resilience, and vice versa